-SUCLA2 immunoreactivity and absence of SUCLG2 immunoreactivity in the human frontal and temporal cortical samples
+The absence of SUCLG2 immunoreactivity in the human frontal and temporal cortical samples

-SUCLA2 antibody labeled a large number of cells in both the frontal and temporal cortex with no visible difference between the male and female human brain (Fig. 2a).
-The labeled cells were numerous in all layers of the cortices except layer I. The labeled cells demonstrated different morphologies.
-A number of large pyramidal cells were labeled but smaller cells also showed SUCLA2 immunoreactivity.
-In general, SUCLA2 immunoreactivity was present within the cell bodies as well as the proximal dendrites but not in the nuclei (Fig. 2a, b).
-The same procedure but for SUCLG2 immunoreactivity applied for HEK293 cells or using more concentrated or more diluted antiserum resulted in no specific cellular labeling in the human frontal and temporal cortical samples (Fig. 2c), in accordance with the original report by the group of Lambeth (Lambeth et al. 2004).
+SUCLG2 immunolabeling was intense in human fibroblasts indicating the presence of G-SUCL- $\beta$ in these cells (Fig. 2C), however, the apparent morphology of the mitochondrial network was different than that observed from A-SUCL- $\beta$ immunodecoration.
+For comparison, we immunolabeled HEK 293 cells which exhibit a very high expression of SUCLG2 (29); confocal images of G-SUCL- $\beta$ immunolabeling in the latter cells are shown in figure 2D.
+The same procedure or using more concentrated or more diluted antiserum resulted in no specific cellular labeling in the human frontal and temporal cortical samples (Fig. 1C), in accordance to the original report by the group of Lambeth (17).
 It is to be noted that SUCLG2 for humans exhibits transcript variants.
-However, all transcripts are identical in the region 1-396, except in position 220 (see supplemental Fig. 1).
-The antibody that we used to identify SUCLG2 (Abcam, Cat.
-No. #ab96172) was raised by immunizing rabbits with a recombinant fragment corresponding to a region within the N terminal amino acids 1-204 of human SUCLG2.
+However, all transcripts are identical in the region 1-396, except in position 220 (see supplemental figure 1).
+The antibody that we used to identify SUCLG2 (Abcam, Cat No: ab96172) was raised by immunizing rabbits with a recombinant fragment corresponding to a region within the N terminal amino acids 1-204 of human SUCLG2.
 Therefore, it should not be able to distinguish among transcript variants.